Bardot / Antiparos

 Type: Restaurant-bar

 Located on the off-the-grid Cycladic island of Antiparos, Bardot transforms the former home of a local shipbuilding family into a new bar and restaurant.
-The design embraces both traditional craft and contemporary influences without indulging in nostalgia or erasing the past.
+The design embraces traditional craft without indulging in nostalgia and contemporary influences without erasing the past.
 The result is a seamless convergence of techniques, eras, styles, and cultures – artisanal and engineered, historic and modern, minimalist and ornamental, foreign and domestic.
 True to its namesake, Bardot exudes an ambiguous mystique.

 The revived building nixes a series of prior renovations that left behind a mangled architectural carcass.
 The front door is returned to its original position, restoring the entry sequence through an open forecourt.
 The façade – composed of hay, clay, and limestone stucco – also recovers its former dignity, exposing richly-textured stones embedded in the walls for structural strength.
 This traditional masonry work was surgically revealed using archaeological tools.